peitalin/map-rumors/README.md

 <a name="what-is-empire"></a>
 ### What is EMPIRE?
-EMPIRE is a new map-based marketplace for real-estate, an Expanded Market for Predictions In Real-Estate.
-EMPIRE is a map-based prediction market, options market, and auctions platform.
+EMPIRE is a map-based prediction market, options marketplace, and auctions platform for real-estate.
 There are 3 phases to creating a new way to transact real-estate:
 The first phase is to create an accurate prediction market for real-estate sales in order to establish trust.